 You have many options when selecting a major.
-Students may select from a wide variety of majors and minors which will well prepare them for future teacher-certification programs and teaching positions.
+Students may select from a wide variety of majors and minors which will prepare them for future teacher certification programs and teaching positions.
 It is strongly encouraged that students work closely with both their academic advisor and the pre-education advisor when selecting classes.

-If you are looking to change careers and enter the teaching field, this website is a good place to start.
+If you are looking to change careers and enter the education field, this website is a good place to start.
 Explore the resources available, especially the links to teacher preparation and certification programs.
-Further, you may want to consider Seattle University College of Education's nationally-ranked program for either elementary or secondary level teaching.
-Another resource is Career Services, which offers assistance to alumni looking to make career changes.
+Further, you may want to consider Seattle University College of Education's nationally ranked program for elementary or secondary level teaching.

 The materials contained on this website are only part of the advising available for Pre-Education.
 Face-to-face interaction is the primary method for advising.
-If you are interested in a teaching career, you are encouraged to meet with a Pre-Education advisor, in addition to any online research you undergo.
+If you are interested in a teaching career, you are encouraged to meet with the Pre-Education Advisor, in addition to any online research you do.

 Call 206-296-2840 or visit Casey 110 to schedule an appointment with the Pre-Education Advisor.